lejrn/Reconstructing-Dark-Images/README.md

 RAW format has a depth bit of 16bits for every channel (R,G,B[,G]), meaning: every pixel gets values in between 0 up to...
 65536!
 > 2^16=65536

-Therefore, a RAW image file would normally have far more details in every pixel, which can help the model training become more precise and even faster.
-That is because every image matrix gets convereted into a tesnor, where every pixel value is being mapped into values between 0 to 1.
+Therefore, a RAW image file would normally have a larger range of value for every pixel, which can help the model training become more precise, when switching from JPG to RAW.
 > Note: in practice, every DSLR stors RAW files and postprocesses these files into other formats.
 For instance, it crops and compresses the JPG image out of the RAW file.

+## Problem: PIL doesn't support RAW files

 In order to improve the training process, I figured out that using RAW files would yield in more details.
-That's why I needed to adjust the code to supprot RAW files, since PIL library doesn't support RAW files.
-Problem was that fastai has been based on PIL for handling image files.
+Problem was that fastai has been based on `PIL` for handling image files, which doesn't support RAW files.
+Therefore, I needed to create new classes that inherit feautres from `rawpy` library, that support RAW files.

+## Creating new classes
 ![Alt text](./SVGs/TensorRawImage__.svg)